machko1/machko1/README.md

 - 👋 Hi, I’m @machko1
 - 👀 I’m interested in coding, working out and fashion.
-- 🌱 I’m currently learning Java, C#, HTML etc.
+- 🌱 I’m currently working as a Junior Software Engineer with SAPUI5 and Fiori Applications.
-- 📫 How to reach me: machko.me@gmail.com or on steam id/machko if you wanna play smth :)
+- 📫 How to reach me: machko.me@gmail.com

 <!---
 machko1/machko1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.